pecksr/Cribl-Lab01/docs/index.md

 - Click Save

-### 3. Check if data has arrived on the S3 bucket.
+### 4. Check if data has arrived on the S3 bucket.

-From the Routes panel, observe that the recentily created Route now is sending data to the S3 bucket
+From the Routes panel, observe that the recently created Route now is sending data to the S3 bucket.

 ![Cribl-Lab01-37](_images/Cribl-Lab01-37.png)

-- Click on the three dots next to the On toggle and select Capture
+- Click on the three dots next to the **On** toggle and select **Capture**

-You should see data coming from your Source, being processed by your Pipeline and sent to your Destination:
+You should see data coming from your Source, being processed by your Pipeline and sent to your Destination

 ![Cribl-Lab01-38](_images/Cribl-Lab01-38.png)